 My research interests cover the broad areas of Development, Macro and International Economics.
-I have a particular interest in emerging financial markets, institutions and big data.

-financial sector evolution and reform in fragile and conflict-affected countries
+financial sector evolution and reform

 Ali, S. I., Ali, A., Muhammed, M., & Christie, M. (2021).
 Optimal supply chain design with product family: A cloud-based framework with real-time data consideration, Computers & Operations Research, doi.org/10.1016/j.cor.2020.105112 .